War3Source/War3Source/README.ENGLISH.txt

 W3S and WCS are similar such as they can feature the same races and they bring forth the same style of gameplay, but they are two completely different projects.

-War3Source offerers unbeatable performance and quality under SourcePawn and involves much more interaction between races.
+War3Source offers unbeatable performance and quality under SourcePawn and involves much more interaction between races.
 Many subsystems are available to the coder that EventScripts does not offer, such as:
 A Cooldown System which simplifies skills and ultimate cooldowns A buff/debuff system where races are expected to respect other race's buffs and debuffs, resolves conflicts between races.